spiffdev/help-pages/pages/03.Quick-Start/04.onboarding/default.md

 ### Create your product

+#### Shopify, BigCommerce and WooCommerce
-- Click on the create products button on the home page in the spiff hub accessable through the app button in your ecommerce store.
+- Click on the create products button on the home page in the spiff hub accessable through the app button in your ecommerce store
 - Your products will begin to load from your store.
-Depending on how many products you have in your store, this could take up to 1 minute.
+Depending on how many products you have in your store, this could take up to 1 minute
-- Search for your product in the search bar at the top of the page.
+- Search for your product in the search bar at the top of the page
 - Click the select product button in the top right corner of the page

+#### Neto
+- Click on the create products button on the home page in the spiff hub accessable through the app button in your ecommerce store.
+- Fill in the required information to create your new product such as **name**, **price** etc.
+- Click **create product** in the top right hand side of the page once you are done

 Your product is now available for you to customise on spiff and should now appear in the products list page.